mikegajda/mikegajda.com/content/posts/2020-06-10-an-american-marriage-book-review.md

 description: An American Marriage - Book Review
 category: 'Book Review'
 ---
 _An American Marriage_ is a novel about not only the difficulties of a new marriage but also the pernicious effects of the American justice system.
-Author Tayari Jones notes that the foundation of this novel was a childhood in which "men are under siege," specifically black men who Jones notes are subject to a justice system that "criminalizes black men and destroys families."
+Author Tayari Jones notes that the foundation of this novel was a childhood in which "men are under siege," specifically black men who are subject to a justice system that "criminalizes black men and destroys families."

 Throughout _An American Marriage_ Jones asks readers to grapple with questions between right and wrong.
 Is it right for a man to be sentenced to twelve years in prison for a crime he did not commit?
 Is it right for a new wife to leave her wrongfully imprisoned husband after years of not speaking to him?
 Is it right to even make a value judgement on the characters given what they've been subjected to?
 Is it right that in America today one's life can be turned upside down by a racist judge?